-Tahini has a shelf life of 6-24 months depending on brand and manufacturer.
+Organic sesame tahini has a shelf life of 6-24 months, depending on the brand and manufacturer.

 Is tahini safe for pregnant women?

-Some doctors feel hummus and other dips that contain tahini should not be eaten due to the link to both Salmonella and Listeria infection.
+Some doctors say hummus and other tahini-based dips should be avoided owing to Salmonella and Listeria contamination.

 Can you make tahini at home?